2018 Breeders Cup Sprint

 Whitmore would have also been my pick in the BC Dirt Mile, but given recent comments by his trainer Ron Moquett, it seems like Whitmore is about 95% likely to run in the Sprint.

-For more expert picks, check back frequently.
+For more free picks, check back frequently.

 See below the top sportsbooks where you can wager online and choose the best one for you: